-The Mysteries of grading and what you will be doing in CMST 210 and provide data for your analysis paper.
+The Mysteries of grading and what you will be doing in CMST 210

-The advantage of this course is that as a student there will be a variety of evaluative processes that establishes your grade- some "traditional" that you are familiar with and some new.
+The advantage of this course is that as a student there will be a variety of evaluative processes that establishes your grade-some "traditional" that you are familiar with and some new.

-50%-Exams: (500pts) there will be 4 to 5 major exams plus pop guizzes...
+50%-Exams: (500pts) there will be 4 to 5 major exams plus pop quizzes...